cilium/scaffolding/README.md

 Implemented within `minikube` for local development, but can easily be modified for other environments as needed.

 Run `kubectl port-forward -n monitoring svc/grafana 3000:3000` to view the `node-exporter` dashboard, which can be used to monitor the CPU usage of the load balancer node.

+### netperf regression testing

+Perform latency and throughput regression testing between multiple versions of Cilium.
+Netperf latency and throughput tests are executed on a specific version of Cilium.
+An upgrade will then be performed to a new version of Cilium, and tests will be repeated.

+Profiles will be taken on nodes.
+Tests are run pod-to-pod.

+### IPSec testing

+Performs the same tests as above, with options for enabling encryption in Cilium.
+One can specify installing Cilium with IPSec enabled, wireguard enabled, or no encryption enabled.